-Census Records - Most US state and federal census are available online.
-The reliability of the information decreased as it's not often complete, and the informant is not always specified.
-However, the records provide clues related to the consistency of birth date, even if you have to calculate it from the age reported.
+Census Records - Most US state and federal censuses are available online.
+The information's reliability decreased as it's not often complete, and the informant is not always specified.
+However, the records provide clues about the consistency of birth date, even if you have to calculate it from the age reported.

 Newspapers - Birth Announcements, Wedding Announcements, and Obituaries are among the news features that may provide a birth date for your ancestor.
 If the publication is online and searchable, the difficulty in obtaining the information substantially decreases.
 The reliability of the details depends on the unidentified source providing the information.

 School Records - not every state or county kept school records.
 However, for states that did, such as Oklahoma, these records contain details about the birth dates of children listed.
 The reliability is significant because the parents often reported the birth dates to the school officials to place their children in the correct school grade.
 Parents, presumably, were witnesses to the birth dates of their children.

 Published Family Histories - Many family histories are published and on shelves in libraries and archives.
 Others are online!!!
 The reliability of every authored family history should be scrutinized.
 Still, these histories can be used as evidence in conjunction with additional records.

 County Histories - If your ancestor was a first settler, a prominent individual in an area, or related to them, then their birth date might be included in a county history.
 Mistakes happen regularly in these books, but the information can again support a collection of additional records.

 The Most Challenging Genealogy Records for Birth Dates